nih-cfde/training-and-engagement/docs/Bioinformatic-Analyses/RNAseq-on-Cavatica/rna_seq_9.md

     ![ipynb](./rna-seq-images/rna-seq-9-14-AnVIL_transfer_ipynb.png)
 - The first two commands install dependencies needed for the data transfer.
 Click within each of these paragraphs (blocks of code) and then run each of them by clicking the `Play` button at the top of the window.
     ![fifteen](./rna-seq-images/rna-seq-9-15.png)
 - The next paragraph will ask for your AnVIL API Key.
-Run this paragraph and a text box will apear.
+Run this paragraph and a text box will appear.
 Open the `credentials.json` file on your computer and copy the api_key (without quotation marks) and paste it into the text box.
 Hit Enter on your keyboard to confirm.
     ![sixteen](./rna-seq-images/rna-seq-9-16.png)
 - The next two paragraphs ask for credentials from the Cancer Genomics Cloud and BioData Catalyst.
 We may skip these paragraphs because we are not using these platforms.
 - The next paragraph asks for your CAVATICA Authentication Token.
 You can access this token by navigating to [https://cavatica.sbgenomics.com/developer/token](https://cavatica.sbgenomics.com/developer/token).
 Copy it to your clipboard.